mktwohy/TeachingProgrammingBasics/src/KotlinCheatSheet.md

     println(message)
     ```

-### String Interpolation
+### String Templates
 - programmers are lazy, and String Concatenation is not good enough.
-  - String Interpolation is easier to read because it does not require us to manually break up our string into many chunks
+  - String Templates are easier to read because it does not require us to manually break up our string into many chunks
-- to interpolate a single variable, use a $
+- to include a single variable, use a $
     ```kotlin
     // this program will print "my name is Michael, and I am 20 years old" var age: Int